bluesky/bluesky/doc/source/plans.rst

     motor.set(3)

-As you might guess, ``relative_scan`` moves the motor relative to its starting position.
-And at the end, ``relative_scan`` then returns it to that starting position.
+As you might guess, :func:`relative_scan` moves the motor relative to its starting position.
+And at the end, :func:`relative_scan` then returns it to that starting position.

 .. ipython:: python

     print_summary(relative_scan([det], motor, 1, 3, 3))

-(Restoring the original position at the end of a ``relative_scan`` is a convention carried over from the data collection program SPEC, widely used in synchrontron science.
-It's possible to do this same for :func:`scan`, of course --- read on.)
+(Restoring the original position at the end of a :func:`relative_scan` is a convention carried over from the data collection program SPEC, widely used in synchrontron science.
+It's possible to do this same for :func:`scan`, of course
+--- read on.)

 Summarizing a plan is also a quick way to check for some types of errors.
 More sophisticated error checking is possible and a likely area of future